Annually in August.

 Sample Itinerary (Shorter duration with less visits is also possible)

 Day 5 - RAF Cosford is a museum which houses in excess of 70 aircraft of international importance in three Wartime Hangars within the National Cold War Exhibition.
 See the world’s oldest Spitfire and a Lincoln Bomber which are just two of the highlights in the War in the Air Collection.
 The Transport Collection includes the Comet 1A and Gnat T1, previously used by the Red Arrows.
 The engine and missile collections total over 60 and are arguably one of the finest collections in the world.
-From here we continue onto Shrewsbury and the Annual Flower Show where we will spend the afternoon and evening, which climaxes with a firework display.
+Shrewsbury and the Annual Flower Show where we will spend the afternoon and evening, which climaxes with a firework display.
 A day ticket for the Flower Show is included as is a return coach transfer later this evening, whilst dinner is at your leisure in Shrewsbury.

 Please note that all quotes are subject to availability at the time of booking.